silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 #### Top

-While `$Up` provides us a way to go up one level of scope, `$Top` is a shortcut to jump to the top most scope of the page.
+While `$Up` provides us a way to go up one level of scope, `$Top` is a shortcut to jump to the top most scope of the template.
 The previous example could be rewritten to use the following syntax.

 ```ss
 <h1>Children of '$Title'</h1>